marlenaduleba/online-clothing-store/README.md

 - **Request Headers**:
   - `Authorization` (string, required) - The JWT token for authorization.
 This token ensures that only the authenticated user can access their own cart.
 - **Response**:
   - `200 OK` with cart details
   - `401 Unauthorized` if the token is missing or invalid
-  - `404 Not Found` if the carts for the current user does not exist
+  - `404 Not Found` if the cart for the current user does not exist

 - **Example Request**: